Progress on Living Water Smart Actions

 • Local governments now have a variety of tools to help them reduce GHG emissions, conserve water and energy, and work towards creating more compact, complete, and sustainable communities.
 Bill 27 (Green Communities) provided the legislative amendments needed to achieve this.

 • A new Water Conservation Calculator illustrates how specific water conservation measures can help save water and money.
 Water purveyors can use the tool to assist in presenting their conservation case to local government and other decision makers.
-Further water demand management planning guidance for small communities is currently being finalised for release by the Ministry of Community and Rural Development.
+Water Demand Management Planning guidance has been developed through the Ministry of Community, Sport and Cultural Development.

 • Government supports ongoing efforts to protect and restore stream function through the Living Rivers Trust Fund.
 Both the Okanagan River Restoration Initiative and the Tsolum River Restoration project are underway to restore ecological health to these areas.

 • Government and several non-governmental organizations have formed the Wetland Stewardship Partnership (WSP) to collaborate on wetland protection.
 The Wetland Stewardship Partnership released Wetland Ways: Interim Guidelines for Wetland Protection and Conservation in British Columbia.
 The draft guidelines and best practices promote best management practices for wetlands.
-The guidelines will be pilot tested for a year and then updated based on experiences and feedback from user groups
+The guidelines have been piloted tested by user groups and will be updated in 2013-2014 based on the feedback received.

 Protecting Our Groundwater

-• In addition, government offers infrastructure funding to local governments wishing to extend their water services to areas served by wells.
+• Government offers infrastructure funding to local governments wishing to extend their water services to areas served by wells.
 In order to be eligible for the funding, local governments must adopt a well closure bylaw, requiring all property owners to close their private wells within 90 days of their property connecting to local government water services.

 To learn more about what other British Columbians are doing to live water smart see Your Stories.